White apologizes for comments on sexual misconduct lawsuit

-PYEONGCHANG, South Korea (AP) Shaun White has apologized after dismissing the sexual misconduct allegations made against him in a 2016 lawsuit as ”gossip” shortly after winning his third Olympic gold medal in the men’s halfpipe on Wednesday.
+PYEONGCHANG, South Korea (AP) Shaun White apologized after dismissing the sexual misconduct allegations made against him in a 2016 lawsuit as ”gossip” shortly after winning his third Olympic gold medal in the men’s halfpipe.

 White has been the world’s dominant snowboarder for more than a decade, winning gold medals in 2006, 2010 and again this year, completing a comeback after finishing fourth in 2014.